-To set the maximum retransmissions of the Re-Detect packets, run the following command.
+• Sets the maximum retransmissions of the Re-Detect packets.

 The ARP entries (to be tagged with G), which the routing entry gateway depends on, require being re-detected at their aging so that the promptness and correctness of the hardware subnet routing can be guaranteed.
 The greater the retransmission times, the more likely to re-detect.